Medical Affairs: A Complete Guide for Healthcare Professionals

 Can a BDS Graduate get a Job as a Medical Affairs Professional?

-Yes, a BDS graduate can comfortably get a job as a medical affairs professional, particularly in roles such as medical advisor, clinical research physician, or pharmacovigilance.
+Yes, a BDS graduate can comfortably secure a job as a medical affairs professional, particularly in roles such as medical advisor, clinical research physician, or pharmacovigilance specialist.

 Read below to know what roles a BDS graduate can transition into.